sindresorhus/screenfull/readme.md

 # screenfull.js

-Simple wrapper for cross-browser usage of the [Fullscreen API](https://developer.mozilla.org/en/DOM/Using_full-screen_mode).
+Simple wrapper for cross-browser usage of the [Fullscreen API](https://developer.mozilla.org/en/DOM/Using_full-screen_mode), which lets you bring the page or any element into fullscreen.
+Smooths out the various differences in each browsers implementation so you don't have too.
-You can read more about the Fullscreen API on [hacks.mozilla.org](http://hacks.mozilla.org/2012/01/using-the-fullscreen-api-in-web-browsers/).

 ### [Demo](http://sindresorhus.com/screenfull.js/)